 As a heavier pilot, what engine options do I have?

 There are lots of engine options available for bigger pilots, but always check the power and thrust output before buying.
-It's also worth posting on forums to see what other pilots who fly your choice of engine think, and to see if other heavy pilots are using one.
+It’s also worth posting on forums to see what other pilots have to say about your chosen engine, and to see if other heavy pilots are using one.

-It's also worth baring in mind that a bigger engine will usually weigh more, so check the weight to make sure you're able to lift and run with it on your back.
-If you think you'll struggle with the weight (remember to add the weight of the frame + fuel) then a wheeled machine may be better for you.
+You should also bare in mind that a bigger engine will usually weigh more, so check the weight to make sure you’re able to lift it, and run with it on your back.
+If you think you’ll struggle with the weight (remember to add the weight of the frame + fuel), then a wheeled machine may be better for you.

-Here's a few great choices for heavier pilots flying foot launched and wheeled machines:
+Here’s a few great engine choices for heavier pilots flying foot launched and wheeled machines: